-Frequently Asked Questions: What Students Should Know About the Inclusion, Belonging and Community Citizenship Initiative
+Frequently Asked Questions: What You Should Know About the Community Citizenship Initiative

 You need to complete only one option to fulfill your requirement, and you can choose the options and topics that appeal to you most.
 If you want to do more, great!
 Complete as many options as you wish.